Authentic Caldo de Res, Mexican Beef Soup, is a bowl of love, warmth, and goodness.

 - Stir for one minute, or until translucent.

-- Add 8 cups of water, more salt and pepper, 1 garlic clove.
+- Add 8 cups of water, more salt and pepper, and garlic.

 - Cover and simmer for 30 minutes, or until beef is tender.

-- Add remaining garlic, lime juice, jalapeño, bay leaf, chayote, zucchini, carrots, and corn.
+- Add jalapeño, bay leaf, chayote, zucchini, carrots, and corn.

 - Taste for salt.
 Add salt and pepper if needed.